dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 138
 This problem was asked by Google.
-Find the minimum number of coins required to make n cents.
+<br>Find the minimum number of coins required to make n cents.
 You can use standard American denominations, that is, 1¢, 5¢, 10¢, and 25¢.
-For example, given n = 16, return 3 since we can make it with a 10¢, a 5¢, and a 1¢.
+<br>For example, given n = 16, return 3 since we can make it with a 10¢, a 5¢, and a 1¢.

 [Solution](solutions/problem_138.py)
 - - - -

 #### Problem 139
 This problem was asked by Google.
-Given an iterator with methods next() and hasNext(), create a wrapper iterator, PeekableInterface, which also implements peek(). peek shows the next element that would be returned on next().
+<br>Given an iterator with methods next() and hasNext(), create a wrapper iterator, PeekableInterface, which also implements peek(). peek shows the next element that would be returned on next().
 Here is the interface:
 ```
 class PeekableInterface(object):
     def __init__(self, iterator):